-- These vehicles are for use in transporting equipment and supplies, and for work-related transportation of personnel who do not have an assigned vehicle.
+These vehicles are for use in transporting equipment and supplies, and for work-related transportation of personnel who do not have an assigned vehicle.
 These vehicles must be requested by signing up in advance.
 Individuals must indicate on the vehicle logbook which vehicle is being used, and by whom.
 When returning a van, the driver shall make sure the vehicle is left in the same condition as found.
 Keys are kept by the administrative assistant or designee.
-No other copies of keys are authorized for any personnel for these vehicles. - a.
-Each employee is responsible for the proper maintenance of the vehicles he/she is currently assigned.
+No other copies of keys are authorized for any personnel for these vehicles.